YINI-lang/YINI-spec/README.md

 # YINI Specification ≡

-**YINI is a human-readable configuration format designed for clarity, structure, and predictable parsing, with simple syntax and a formal specification and grammar.**
+**YINI is a human-readable configuration format designed for clarity, structure, and predictable parsing, with simple syntax, a formal specification, and a defined grammar.**

 > YINI (by the YINI-lang project) is an INI-inspired format for representing structured information.
 It is suitable for configuration files, application settings, and general data storage use cases.